-- There will be a review of the Plan on the date previously agreed.
-This review will evaluate the impact and quality of the support and interventions and include the views of the pupil and their parents/carers. - Parents/carers will be given information about the impact of the support and interventions provided enabling them to be involved with planning the next steps.
-Where appropriate other agencies will be asked to contribute to this review. - Where a pupil has complex needs involving more than one agency it will depend on the pupils needs and the frequency of the educational reviews as to whether external agencies attend each educational review, this will be agreed at the initial TAF meeting.

-- This review will feedback into the analysis of the pupil's needs, then the class teacher, working with the SENDCo, will revise the support in light of the pupil's progress and development, with decisions on any changes made in consultation with the parent and the pupil. - Where there is a sustained period of insufficient or no progress, the school may decide to gain involvement and advice from a specialist or external agency.
+The class teacher is responsible for the daily implementation of the plan and will contribute to the plan.
+Teachers complete for each class a class plan that provides an overview of reasonable adjustments for students with SEND and Children in Care, based on their Individual Learning Plans/ Send Support plans Review There will be a review of the Plan on the date previously agreed.
+This review will evaluate the impact and quality of the support and interventions and include the views of the pupil and their parents/carers.
+Parents/carers will be given information about the impact of the support and interventions provided enabling them to be involved with planning the next steps.
+Where appropriate other agencies will be asked to contribute to this review.
+Where a pupil has complex needs involving more than one agency it will depend on the pupils needs and the frequency of the educational reviews as to whether external agencies attend each educational review, this will be agreed at the initial TAF meeting.
+This review will feed back into the analysis of the pupil's needs, then the subject teacher, working with the SENDCo, will revise the support in light of the pupil's progress and development, with decisions on any changes made in consultation with the parent and the pupil.
+Where there is a sustained period of insufficient or no progress, the school may decide to gain involvement and advice from a specialist or external agency.
 The school will consult with parents/carers before involving a specialist or external agency.